kathrinse/be_great/README.md

 ## GReaT Installation

-The GReaT framework can be easily installed using with [pip](https://pypi.org/project/pip/):
+The GReaT framework can be easily installed using with [pip](https://pypi.org/project/pip/) - requires a Python version >= 3.9:
 ```bash
 pip install be-great
 ```